ariaghora/mpstemmer/README.md

 More benchmarks are to be added.
 The mpstemmer's performance at current early stage is somewhat low.
+Note that the rules are not completely implemented yet, so this affects directly to the performance.
 Gotta work harder :sleepy:.

 ## References